Xyclade/MachineLearning/Readme.md

     val listOfSpamFiles =   getFilesFromDir(spamPath).take(amountOfSamplesPerSet)
     //Then get the messages that are contained in these files val spamMails = listOfSpamFiles.map{x => (x,getMessage(x)) }

+     //Get a subset of the filenames from the ham sampleset (note that in this case it is not neccesary to randomly sample as the emails are already randomly ordered) val listOfHamFiles =   getFilesFromDir(easyHamPath).take(amountOfSamplesPerSet)
+  //Get the messages that are contained in the ham files val hamMails  = listOfHamFiles.map{x => (x,getMessage(x)) }
   }